simeononsecurity/simeononsecurity.ch/content/articles/are-bootcamps-worth-it/index.en.md

 ### Cost-Effective Option

 Bootcamps can also be a **cost-effective** way to acquire new skills compared to traditional college courses or long-term training programs.
 Tuition fees for bootcamps are often significantly lower, making them more accessible to a wider range of individuals.
-Additionally, bootcamps typically have a shorter duration, meaning you can save on living expenses and forgo an extended period without income.
+Also, bootcamps typically have a shorter duration, meaning you can save on living expenses and forgo an extended period without income.
 This affordability makes bootcamps an attractive option for individuals who are looking to upskill or reskill on a budget.

 ### Networking Opportunities and Industry Connections